It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

 One of the most lovely Cuban dishes actually reminds me of a typical dish of Israel, shakshuka.
-It is made of eggs cooked over a sofrito – a gently fried mixture of tomatoes, garlic, peppers and onions.
+It is made of eggs cooked over a sofrito – a gently fried mixture of tomatoes, garlic, bell-peppers and onions.

 Picadillo cua cua

 I’m not sure under what to classify this Cuban food.
 It is similar to hash and eggs, and among the ingredients there are plantains and at times beef.
 It is served with rice.